Bachelor of Science (BS) in Software Engineering

 - Software analysis and the Software Development Life Cycle (SDLC)

-Through GCU’s thorough, hands-on curriculum, bachelor's in software engineering students will learn to use their logical and critical thinking skills to produce and maintain IT design, large scale data stores and cloud-based systems.
-Required courses include chemistry, calculus for science and engineering, physics, computer programming and more.
-Students are also required to submit a capstone project.
+Through GCU’s hands-on curriculum, software engineering majors will focus on using logical and critical thinking skills to produce and maintain IT design, large scale data stores and cloud-based systems.
+Some required courses include software development, calculus for science and engineering, physics, computer programming and more.
+To complete the software engineering degree, students are also required to submit a capstone project applying their knowledge and skills learned throughout the hands-on curriculum.

-Graduates of Grand Canyon University’s Bachelor of Science in Software Engineering program will have demonstrated and applied the software engineering body of knowledge and other state-of-the-art technical practices and technologies to solution for the design, development, validation and implementation of complex software systems.
+Graduates of GCU's BS in Software Engineering program will have the opportunity to apply and showcase their understanding of the software engineering body of knowledge, as well as various technical practices and technologies.
+Through the program, you will be taught the skills to tackle the design, development, validation and implementation of intricate software systems.

 Graduates may move on to pursue coveted roles within an organization, at any stage of the software development life cycle, including: